Japan's Shionogi sells coronavirus drug rights to U.S. biotech BioAge

-TOKYO, Jan 26 (Reuters) - Japanese drugmaker Shionogi & Co said on Tuesday it has sold the development and marketing rights for a COVID-19 treatment to California-based biotech BioAge Labs Inc.
+TOKYO (Reuters) - Shionogi & Co has sold the development and marketing rights for a COVID-19 treatment to California-based biotech BioAge Labs Inc, the Japanese drugmaker said on Tuesday.

-The company Japanese drugmaker said in a statement that it had discovered the drug, known as BGE-175, which was under development to treat allergic rhinitis.
+Shionogi discovered the drug, known as BGE-175, and developed it to treat allergic rhinitis.

+The compound is expected to help restore immune function and in turn “may reduce the severity of various infectious diseases, including COVID-19,” the company said in a statement.

-BioAge will have exclusive rights to BGE-175 for the treatment of COVID-19 in the United States and Europe in exchange for an upfront payment as well as milestones and royalties.
+BioAge will have exclusive rights to BGE-175 for the treatment of COVID-19 in the United States and Europe in exchange for an upfront payment as well as milestones and royalties, it added.

 The U.S. biotech plans to start a Phase II trial of the drug for COVID-19 in the first half of 2021.